 5. Change Font to All Caps Through Excel VBA

 We can change fonts to all caps using Excel VBA code.
+Also, you can change font size of the whole sheet.
 For the demonstration, we will use a simple VBA code.
 You can copy the code from below and practice it yourself.
 In this case, we will use the Excel VBA macro to change the text into uppercase only.
 Follow these steps.

 - First, select the dataset you wish to format.